-When a person dies with a will, the estate will generally have to go through the probate process in accordance with Washington laws1 before property can be distributed to beneficiaries.
+What happens when an executor does not perform their necessary duties?
+The process involved with handling an estate requires that certain tasks be performed by an executor.
+When a person dies with a will, the estate will generally have to go through the probate process in accordance with Washington laws before property can be distributed to beneficiaries.
 The testator (the deceased maker of the will) will have named an executor to take charge of the process of administering the estate.

-- Take inventory of the property and assets of the estate;
+- Take inventory of the property and assets of the estate

-- Notify beneficiaries of the death;
+- Notify beneficiaries of the death

-- Notify creditors of the death;
+- Notify creditors of the death

-- Manage investment accounts, pay bills, and pay taxes on the estate during probate;
+- Manage investment accounts, pay bills, and pay taxes on the estate during probate

-- Defend the estate in any wrongful claims by creditors;
+- Defend the estate in any wrongful claims by creditors

-- Defend the estate in any challenges to the will;
+- Defend the estate in any challenges to the will

-- Distribute the assets and property as set out in the will provisions;
+- Distribute the assets and property as set out in the will provisions

 - Close the estate with the probate court.